Pomax/use-models-for-data/README.md

     isAdmin = Fields.string({
       default: false, // obviously
-      configurable: false // users won't be able to toggle this through a form. obviouslsy.
+      configurable: false // users won't be able to toggle this through a form. obviously.
     });

     // In order to make sure property subtrees are properly